The $\pi$-Calculus is Behaviourally Complete and Orbit-Finitely Executable: Introduction

+The second cause is that the transition system associated with a $\pi$-calculus term may have unbounded branching, even if it refers to only finitely many names.
+Transition systems with unbounded branching are not executable up to divergence-preserving branching bisimilarity, but unbounded branching behaviour can be simulated at the expense of sacrificing divergence preservation.
+In \cite{LY15}, we proved that $\pi$-calculus processes referring to only finitely many names are executable up to (the divergence insensitive variant of) branching bisimilarity.

+Our second contribution is a refinement and generalisation of the aforementioned result presented in \cite{LY15} regarding the executability of the $\pi$-calculus.
+Building on the foundations laid by Gabbay and Pitts on \emph{nominal techniques} \cite{GP2002} and subsequent work by Boja\'nczyk et al.\ on Turing machines with atoms \cite{BKLT13}, we propose a notion of \emph{orbit-finite} reactive Turing machine and \emph{orbit-finite} executability.
+The components of an orbit-finite reactive Turing machine (i.e., its sets of states, transitions, data symbols, action alphabet) are allowed to be infinite, as long as they are finitely presentable.
+We argue that the $\pi$-calculus is orbit-finitely executable up to branching bisimilarity.

-The paper is organized as follows.
-In Section~\ref{sec:def}, the basic definitions of reactive Turing machines and divergence-preserving branching bisimilarity are recapitulated, and we also recall the operational semantics of the $\pi$-calculus with replication.
-In Section~\ref{sec:simulation}, we prove the reactive Turing power of the $\pi$-calculus modulo divergence-preserving branching bisimilarity: a finite specification of reactive Turing machines in the $\pi$-calculus is proposed and verified.
-In Section~\ref{sec:exe}, we discuss the executability of transition systems associated with $\pi$-calculus processes.
-First, we discuss reactive Turing machines based on an infinite alphabet of actions, and argue that then, trivially, every transition system associated with a $\pi$-calculus term can be simulated up to divergence-preserving branching bisimilarity, but that the ensued notion of executability is unrealistic.
-Then, we establish that every finite name restriction of a behaviour specifiable in the $\pi$-calculus is executable modulo the divergence-insensitive variant of branching bisimilarity.
-The paper ends with a discussion of related work and some conclusions in Section~\ref{sec:conclusions}.
+The paper is organised as follows.
+In Section~\ref{sec:prelims}, the basic definitions of labelled transition system, (divergence-preserving) branching bisimilarty, and reactive Turing machine are recapitulated, and we also recall the syntax and operational semantics of the $\pi$-calculus with replication.
+In Section~\ref{sec:simulation}, we prove that the $\pi$-calculus is behaviourally complete modulo divergence-preserving branching bisimilarity: a finite specification of reactive Turing machines in the $\pi$-calculus is proposed and verified.
+In Section~\ref{sec:ofexecpi}, we discuss the orbit-finite executability of transition systems associated with $\pi$-calculus processes.
+We define the notion of orbit-finite reactive Turing machine and show that every $\pi$-calculus term can be simulated up to the divergence insensitive version of branching bisimilarity.
+The paper ends with some conclusions in Section~\ref{sec:conclusion}.

-\iceonly{Note to the reviewers: we put some selected proofs in the appendix.
-Also, the full version of this article with all detailed proofs is available as~\cite{LY14}.}